Do movies matter? Yes. They form us in many ways…

 Movies make us.
 For example, “cowboy movies reassured Americans about the value of the pioneer spirit, self-reliance and the conquest of nature.”
 Many of you reading this right now are wearing blue jeans in part because of the influence of James Dean in Rebel without a Cause.
 Or think of the many ways you have been taught history through film.
 After Saving Private Ryan came out “the Los Angeles Times ran an article describing how some younger people were saying that they understood for the first time something of the sacrifices that were made” during WWII.
 Movies write (and sometimes rewrite) history and ideas onto our conscience and not just with words, but with images, explosions, and whatever other magic the producers can conjure up.

-The cinema “is formative in a liturgical sense: here we have moving icons dancing across the screen, bathed in the affect of a calculated sound track, staging a story with implicit visions of the good life that, over time and because of their covert nature, seep into our imagination and shape not only how we see the would but also how we relate to it, how we orient ourselves within it, and what we ultimately are working toward.”
+James K. A. Smith points out that the cinema “is formative in a liturgical sense: here we have moving icons dancing across the screen, bathed in the affect of a calculated sound track, staging a story with implicit visions of the good life that, over time and because of their covert nature, seep into our imagination and shape not only how we see the would but also how we relate to it, how we orient ourselves within it, and what we ultimately are working toward.”
 Smith goes on, “Over time, the theater is a kind of classroom; it constitutes a pedagogy of desire… Movies don’t just ‘have’ worldviews; rather, film is more like a liturgy.
 So it’s not just a matter of being critical viewers who are looking for the message in the film; it’s a matter of being awakened to their liturgical, formative nature.”

-Worship shapes us.
-That is, all worship, good or bad, Christian or other, intentional or unintentional.
+Liturgy (worship) shapes us.
+That is, all liturgy, good or bad, Christian or other, intentional or unintentional.
 And it has been said that “unless there is within us that which is above us, we shall soon yield to that that which is around us.”
 St. Gregory said something similar, “If you do not delight in higher things, you most certainly will delight in lower things.”
 Thus we must focus on what is true, noble, right, pure, lovely, admirable, excellent, and praiseworthy (see Phil.
 4:8).
 We should be aware of how movies can shape us.

 All this being the case, that does not mean that we should dash our TVs on the rocks and refuse to go to the theaters.
 Rather, we should seek to consider our consumption with biblical wisdom.
 People have different perspectives on engagement with film but we all must consider where we should land on the spectrum.